CLEP and DSST exams!

 If you are a testing newcomer, then you're in for a very exciting time!
 Keep reading to find out why!

 Imagine being able to shave months off of your degree plan, and save thousands of dollars in tuition!
-Though you will rarely hear about it during orientation, virtually every college in the United States accepts this credit!
-Some regionally-accredited colleges will accept years worth of examination credit, drastically reducing the time and money it takes to earn a degree from these institutions.
+Though you will rarely hear about it during orientation, thousands of colleges in the United States accept this credit!
+Some regionally-accredited colleges will even accept years worth of examination credit, drastically reducing the time and money it takes to earn a degree from these institutions.

 What are these exams?

-Breaking it down as simply as possible, CLEP's, DANTES (DSST's) and Excelsior College Examinations (ECE's) test your knowledge on specific subjects.
+Breaking it down as simply as possible, CLEPs and DANTES (DSSTs) test your knowledge on specific subjects.
 Each exam is considered to test the knowledge learned over an entire college semester.
 For example, the Macroeconomics exam tests the knowledge a student would learn by attending one full semester of a college Macroeconomics class.
 While that may sound intimidating at first, I promise that it isn't that bad.

 First of all, nobody said you couldn't study.
 For Macroeconomics, you better believe I did!
 A typical college class lasts one hour, three times a week for 12 weeks.
 3 hours a week X 12 weeks equals 36 hours of class lecture.
 Imagine if you spent just one hour a day reading the materials for that class.
 Instead of 12 weeks, you'd be ready to take that test in just over 5 weeks!